awslabs/amazon-kinesis-video-streams-producer-c/README.md

 Now you can execute the unit tests from the `build` directory as follows:
 `./tst/producer_test`

+### Offline mode
+The samples run in near real time mode by default.
+In order to set up offline mode, the following APIs can be used in the samples instead of the realtime variant:

+For video only: `createOfflineVideoStreamInfoProviderWithCodecs()` For video and audio: `createOfflineAudioVideoStreamInfoProviderWithCodecs()`

+The 2 APIs are available in [this](https://github.com/awslabs/amazon-kinesis-video-streams-producer-c/blob/412aab82c99a72f9dbde975f5fea81ffdc844ae5/src/include/com/amazonaws/kinesis/video/cproducer/Include.h) header file.

 ## Development

 The repository is using master branch as the aggregation and all of the feature development is done in appropriate feature branches.
 The PRs (Pull Requests) are cut on a feature branch and once approved with all the checks passed they can be merged by a click of a button on the PR tool.
 The master branch should always be build-able and all the tests should be passing.
 We are welcoming any contribution to the code base.